Turkey 101: Everything You Need to Know for a Perfect Bird

 - If you are placing stuffing inside the turkey, do so right before it goes in the oven and remove it as soon as the turkey comes out of the oven.
 Stuffing can be a breeding ground for bacteria and all of this has to do with temperature differentials.
 By stuffing close to roasting time and removing the stuffing from the hot turkey immediately you will prevent these issues.

 - Do not trust the plastic pop-up timer that comes with many turkeys.
 They are notoriously unreliable.
-Remove and discard and invest in an instant-read thermometer.
+Remove and discard and invest in an instant-read thermometer or probe type thermometer.

 - A general rule of thumb is to plan on 13 minutes per pound for roasting time for an un-stuffed turkey.
 Increase to 15 minutes per pound for stuffed.